kbalog/uis-dat310-spring2017/exercises/js/events_dom/README.md

   - Create a simple what-you-see-what-you-get text editor.
   - Change the text inside the "text" div according to the form selections.
-  - You can find the [starter HTML with the form controls here](exercise4.html).
+  - You can find the [starter HTML file with the form controls here](exercise4.html).

 ![Exercise4](images/exercise4.png)